Konstantin Katushev

-Konstantin Fedorovich Katushev (October 1, 1927, Bolshoye Boldino, Bolsheboldinsky District of the Nizhny Novgorod Oblast – April 5, 2010, Moscow) was a Soviet party official and statesman, Secretary of the Central Committee of the Communist Party of the Soviet Union (1968–77), Deputy Chairman of the Council of Ministers of the Soviet Union (1977–82), Chairman of the State Committee of the Soviet Union for Foreign Economic Relations (1985–88), Minister of Foreign Economic Relations of the Soviet Union (1988–91).
+Konstantin Fedorovich Katushev (Константи́н Фёдорович Ка́тушев; 1 October 1927 – 5 April 2010) was a Soviet party official and statesman, Secretary of the Central Committee of the Communist Party of the Soviet Union (1968–77), Deputy Chairman of the Council of Ministers of the Soviet Union (1977–82), Chairman of the State Committee of the Soviet Union for Foreign Economic Relations (1985–88), Minister of Foreign Economic Relations of the Soviet Union (1988–91).

 Member of the Communist Party of the Soviet Union since 1952.
 Member of the Central Committee of the Communist Party of the Soviet Union (1966–1990).
 Deputy of the Supreme Soviet of the Soviet Union (1966–84 and 1986–89).

 Biography

 Born into a teaching family.
 After school, he graduated from Gorky Polytechnic Institute, where he studied in 1945–1951 years, a mechanical engineer.
 He was sent to work at the Gorky Automobile Plant.
 After graduating from the institute, he works at a car factory in the design experimental department as a mechanic engineer for tracked vehicles and achieves such success that he was appointed deputy chief designer.
 An important achievement of the young engineer was the creation of the GAZ–47 amphibious armored personnel carrier.
 Since 1957 in party work: Secretary of the Party Bureau of the design and experimental department of the plant, since 1959, Second Secretary of the Avtozavodsky Regional Party Committee in Gorky, since 1961, Secretary of the Party Committee of the Gorky Automobile Plant.

-In 1963–1965, the First Secretary of the Gorky City Committee of the Communist Party of the Soviet Union, then in 1965–1968 – the Gorky Regional Committee of the Communist Party of the Soviet Union.
+In 1963–1965, the First Secretary of the Gorky City Committee of the Communist Party of the Soviet Union.